vatesfr/xo/docs/xosan-trial.md

 ## Step 2

 Register your XOA appliance
-> *If you are not familiar with Xen Orchestra, note that you can also activate a 15 days Premium trial for XOA.*
+> *If you are not familiar with Xen Orchestra, note that you can also activate a 15 days Premium trial for XOA.
+More informations [here](https://xen-orchestra.com/#!/trial)*

 ![Registration](https://xen-orchestra.com/docs/assets/xo5register.png)

 ## Step 3

 Access the XOSAN menu and click on the "new" button.
-By default, your XOSAN will be a trial license, limited to 50GB of space.
+By default, your XOSAN will be a trial license, limited to 50GiB of space.

 ![activate-trial-xosan](./assets/xosan_trial.png)